Sanulajr/Blackbox-Fairness-Optimization/Gradient_based Fairness/README.md

 # Gradient_based Fairness (Appendix)
 This code relies on the code from the paper for "Poisoning Attacks on Algorithmic Fairness", ECML 2020.
-One can find out the link in our reference (https://arxiv.org/abs/2004.07401)
+One can find out the link in the reference (https://arxiv.org/abs/2004.07401)

 ## Introduction
-We followed the method of the paper above which implemented fairness attack through gradient-based update way.
-By changing the optimization objective and constraint, we aimed at improving the fairness of the trained classifier.
+I followed the method of the paper above which implemented fairness attack through gradient-based update way.
+By changing the optimization objective and constraint, I aimed at improving the fairness of the trained classifier.
 Code is based on a fork of [SecML](https://secml.github.io/), adapted with new target functions allowing optimize the attacks against Algorithmic Fairness.

 ## How to use and extend